 How a Bait and Switch Scam Works

 It starts when a company advertises a product at a price that is well below its current market price.
-For instance, a new 10-inch Android tablet being advertised for $100 when its actual pricing is $400.
+For instance, a new 10-inch Android tablet being advertised for $100 when its usual market price is $400.
 Even though most of the deals are usually too good to be true, a considerable number of consumers fall for them.
 Unfortunately, once the customer visits the store, he is confronted with one of the options below:

-- The tablet or advertised product is out of stock although there are other options for a higher price.
-For instance, the vendor may try and sell the customer a much smaller tablet that is inferior in every aspect and one priced at $100.
+- The tablet or other advertised product is out of stock, but the customer is informed that other, similar options are available – for a higher price.
+For instance, the vendor may try and sell the customer a much smaller tablet that is inferior in every aspect to the one advertised at $100.
 Having gone all the way to the store, a majority of consumers often end up buying the substitute to avoid leaving the store disappointed and empty-handed.

-- The tablet is available, but it costs more than the advertised price.
-In an attempt to persuade the customer to purchase, the vendor will come up with excuses.
+- In an attempt to persuade the customer to purchase, the vendor will come up with excuses.
 The buyer will be told that the available product offers better features and works better than the initial product in the ad, or that the advertised product was only available to the first ten customers.

 Offers that Don’t Fall Under the Bait and Switch Category

-It is because a consumer who falsely accuses a vendor or company of using such a strategy can find himself facing devastating legal consequences.
-Here are situations that are not considered bait-and-switch tactics:
+A consumer who falsely accuses a vendor or company of using such a strategy can find himself facing significant legal consequences.
+Here are some situations that may be perceived as bait-and-switch, but that actually are not:

 1. Pricing Error

 Pricing errors are one of the most common complaints that customers falsely classify as bait and switch.
 A pricing error is a genuine mistake made by a vendor who lists the wrong product price.
 Fortunately, the situation is easy to figure out.
-Imagine a brand new 60-inch LCD TV that goes for $50.
-No retailer would ever sell a television set for that price.
+Imagine a brand new 60-inch LCD TV that is incorrectly price-labeled at $50.
+Obviously, no retailer would ever sell such a television set for that price.

-In such a situation, a customer may be able to purchase the product at the insane deal.
-However, once the seller discovers his mistake, he is likely to follow up the matter by sending an email and canceling the order.
-He may also issue a refund if the customer already paid for the item.
+In such a situation, the customer may be able to purchase the product at the insane deal.
+However, once the seller discovers his mistake, he is likely to follow up on the matter by sending an email and canceling the order.
+He may also issue a refund if the customer has already paid for the item.

 2. Few Units Available

-Another instance where buyers cry “bait-and-switch” when the tactic doesn’t really apply is when there are limited quantities of a particular product.
-A retail store owner could offer a product at a discount but also state that the offer would be available to the first ten or fifteen customers.
-Afterward, the product will be sold at its usual price.
-The event cannot be classified as a bait-and-switch strategy as the seller initially gave clear details regarding the offer.
+Another instance where buyers cry “bait-and-switch” when the tactic doesn’t really apply is when there are indeed limited quantities of a particular product.
+A retail store owner could offer a product at a discount but also state that the offer would be available only to the first 10 customers (as he only has 10 of that particular product in stock).
+The event cannot be classified as a bait-and-switch strategy because the seller initially gave clear details regarding the offer.

 Warning Signs of Bait and Switch